 Upon satisfactory completion of requirements by the Board of Barbering and Cosmetology, all students who have completed the program they enrolled in will be issued a diploma.
-Upon requirement of the institution and the Board, a Proof of Training will be issued.
+Per the requirements of the Board, a Proof of Training will also be issued upon request.
 All fees due to the school must be paid in full before the school will release Proof of Training.

-Lancaster Beauty School has the right to withhold transcripts and grades for nonpayment of Tuition.
+Lancaster Beauty School has the right to withhold transcripts and grades for nonpayment of tuition.